Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • The extent to which the activity contributes to a sector that is accessible, inclusive and equitable.

-Assessors will consider how your activity meets one or more of the strategic priorities identified in our International Engagement Strategy 2021–2025.
+Assessors will consider how your activity aligns with one or more of the strategic priorities identified in our International Engagement Strategy 2021–2025.

 You must respond to one or more of the bullet points listed below.